-Thus we see that shortening the time span of the analyzed part of catalogue does not influence obtained results.
+Thus we saw that shortening time of the analyzed part of catalogue does not influence obtained results.
+Next, it was necessary to check how the change of representative threshold will influence obtained results.

-We above already discussed influence of increased representative threshold on the calculated for entire catalogue span IDT value.
-Now, it was necessary to check, how the change of representative threshold will influence obtained results for expanding windows.
 This was a very important aspect of our analysis, because there is a well known point of view that the time distribution of large (considered as independent events - coupling between which is exception rather than a rule) and medium-small earthquakes (for which time distribution may be governed or triggered by the interaction between events) is significantly different (Lombardi and Marzocchi, 2007).